Baby Gloria: Early life and education

 She was born to John Senyonjo and Betty Nakibuuka, who is also a Ugandan gospel artist.
 John Senyonjo is the manager of Baby Gloria and Betty Nakibuka.
-Baby Gloria is the third born in the family and she went to Apollo Kaggwa primary school Mengo and later joined Life international school.
-She prays from Omega healing church in Namasuba, Wakiso district where Pastor Kyazze is the lead pastor.
+Baby Gloria is the first-born in the family and she went to Sir Apollo Kaggwa primary school in Mengo and later joined Life international school.
+She fellowships at Omega healing church in Namasuba, Wakiso district where Pastor Kyazze is the lead pastor.

 Career

 In 2005, Baby Gloria released her first songs: "Mummy" and "Sisobola kukyawa".
-At age 14, she held her first concert at Apollo Kaggwa primary school.
+At age 14, she held her first concert at Sir Apollo Kaggwa primary school.
 The charity concert raised money to help needy children in Luzira.
 Her next concert was held at the Uganda National Museum in 2011.
 She is a dancer, guitarist, and a commercial brand ambassador of Movit products.
 She was among the hosts of MTN Pulse Awards in 2020.
 She featured in Pearl Magic Prime's reality show Kampala Creme in 2024; she later left the show, calling it fake and scripted.
-On 29th August 2025, Gloria got married to Jonas Mbaleka.
-The couple had their wedding officiated at Redeemed Church in Makerere, Kampala.